Project Magnampy 2

 70% of people in Madagascar live in multidimensional povertyUNDP, 2011

-Project Magnampy is addressing environmental, health and livelihoods problems in the rural communities of Beandry and Mananara II.
-Working through community committees who mobilise and motivate their peers, the Magnampy team are:
+Project Magnampy addressed environmental, health and livelihoods problems in the rural communities of Beandry and Mananara II.
+Working through community committees who mobilise and motivate their peers, the Magnampy team:

-Magnampy 2 activities are being supported by fun and educational workshops at schools in each community.
-This ensures that children have the knowledge to implement safer practices as they grow up, shaping lifelong habits, whilst also impacting practices in the wider community as children tell their friends and families about what they’ve learned.
+Magnampy 2 activities were supported by fun and educational workshops at schools in each community.
+This ensured that children have the knowledge to implement safer practices as they grow up, shaping lifelong habits, whilst also impacting practices in the wider community as children tell their friends and families about what they’ve learned.